aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/detect-hidden-external-links-excel-aspose-cells-java/_index.md

 ---
-title: "How to Detect Hidden External Links in Excel Workbooks Using Aspose.Cells Java"
+title: "How to Detect Hidden Excel Links in Workbooks Using Aspose.Cells for Java"
-description: "Learn how to identify and manage hidden external links in Excel using Aspose.Cells for Java.
-Ensure data transparency and integrity with our step-by-step guide."
+description: "Learn how to detect hidden Excel links and manage Excel data sources with Aspose.Cells for Java.
+Step‑by‑step guide for auditing and ensuring workbook integrity."
-date: "2025-04-08"
+date: "2025-12-29"
 weight: 1
 url: "/java/advanced-features/detect-hidden-external-links-excel-aspose-cells-java/"
 keywords:
 - detect hidden external links Excel
 - Aspose.Cells Java setup
 - audit data sources with Aspose.Cells
 ---

 {{< blocks/products/pf/main-wrap-class >}}